Are Banks Open on Thanksgiving Day?

 However, Thanksgiving is one of the exceptions.
 (TD Bank may be changing its holiday schedule since we’ve noticed recently that the bank’s holiday schedule appears to show more holiday closings.)

 Also, in previous years, PNC Bank was known for operating limited hours (usually open until around noon) at branches that were shared with supermarkets.
-Like last year, PNC Bank said that these supermarket branches would be closed for Thanksgiving.
+But, PNC Bank said that these supermarket branches will be closed for Thanksgiving.

 Maybe the banks are getting with the trend that Thanksgiving should be a day for employees to relax and enjoy some time with family.

 Knowing that banks will be closed for the holiday, you should get a head start on any financial chores that need to be completed by Nov.
 26.

 What you might not have known is that many bank transactions (e.g, fund transfers) won’t start processing until the next business day, which would be the day after Thanksgiving.